All Products

 Step 3: Create the actual workload

-1. Create a file named workload.yaml and copy the following content to the file:
+1. Create a file named workload.yaml using the following YAML example.

 apiVersion: apps/v1